tileverse-io/tileverse/docs/src/user-guide/configuration.md

 ### Using BOMs (Recommended)

-The Tileverse Range Reader provides Bills of Materials (BOMs) to simplify dependency management:
+The Tileverse provides Bills of Materials (BOMs) to simplify dependency management:

-#### Range Reader BOM
+#### TileVerse BOM

 Use this BOM in your application to manage Range Reader module versions: